BorderTech/java-common/README.md

 The qa-parent also runs:

 *  [OWASP plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-maven/index.html) to check security vulnerabilities
-* [Enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) to check dependency convergence
+* The [Enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) to check dependency convergence
-* [Version checker plugin](https://www.mojohaus.org/versions-maven-plugin/) to report project dependencies that have new versions
+*  The [Version checker plugin](https://www.mojohaus.org/versions-maven-plugin/) to report project dependencies that have new versions

 The qa-parent inherits all of the release functionality from bordertech-parent, discussed below.